 When and how does the group meet?

-The group meets online on Thursdays using a HIPAA-complian, confidential telehealth platform.
+The group meets online on date and time TBD this fall, 2024 via a confidential telehealth platform.
 Members must attend the first session in order to participate in the remainder of the group.

 Group members will need to attend the group from a private, relatively quiet location within the state of Maine.
 Some of the exercises involve gentle movement (e.g., walking, standing), and it is recommended to join from a room with at least a small amount of space to maneuver.
 However, exercises can be adapted to meet the physical requirements of the body and the space you are in.